 Social Housing Fund

-New funding to support walking and cycling through social housing providers.
+Supporting walking and cycling through social housing providers.

 Choosing to walk or cycle can have a big impact on physical health, mental wellbeing, connecting people with their communities and encouraging healthier lifestyles.
 These benefits can be felt especially by people living in areas of high deprivation, overcoming transport poverty, isolation and health inequalities.

-Through the new Social Housing Fund for Improved Walking and Cycling Facilities, tenants living in housing associations and tenement residential properties across Scotland will soon be able to enjoy improved facilities to make walking and cycling easier, more attractive and more accessible.
+Through the Social Housing Fund for Improved Walking and Cycling Facilities, tenants living in housing associations and tenement residential properties across Scotland will soon be able to enjoy improved facilities to make walking and cycling easier, more attractive and more accessible.

 What is the fund?